• Courses

 Vidyard Tracking Recipe

-Automatically tracks interactions of embedded Vidyard player (play, pause, etc.).
+Automatically tracks interactions of the embedded Vidyard player (play, pause, etc.).

 Get the recipe